 The mission of Safe2Tell Colorado is to ensure that every Colorado student, parent, teacher and community member has access to a safe and anonymous way to report any concerns to their safety or the safety of others, with a focus on early intervention and prevention through awareness and education.

 HOW DOES SAFE2TELL COLORADO WORK?

-Safe2Tell Colorado calls, web and mobile app tips are answered 24/7/365 by trained communications professionals at the Colorado State Patrol.
+Safe2Tell Colorado calls, web and mobile app tips are answered 24/7/365 by trained communications professionals.
 Reports are sent to the appropriate school and/or law enforcement agency for investigation and follow-up.

 HOW CAN YOU PARTICIPATE?

 It is vital that every school submit their administrative contact information to Safe2Tell Colorado.
 This ensures that the correct individuals are notified in the event of a Safe2Tell Colorado report involving their school.
 Please fill out Safe2Tell Colorado School Contact Form using the online request form or call our administrative office at 720-508-6800 for more information.

 According to Colorado state law (C.R.S.
 07-197, C.R.S 12-097, and C.R.S 14-002) the anonymity of those making Safe2Tell Colorado reports is protected.
 It is imperative that those responding to Safe2Tell Colorado reports abide by the law and seek to protect the reporting party from threats, intimidation or retaliation.
 The content of Safe2Tell Colorado reports also is protected and inadmissible in a court of law, except under in-camera review by the presiding judge.